 So, now that I’ve picked apart the book’s list, I thought I would share mine.

-I spent an hour or so on Amazon looking at all of the little travel sewing kits and this one seemed to have the best reviews.
 Do keep in mind, that these kits cost in the neighborhood of what you would pay for a good quality scissors.
 They are really designed for not much more than re-attaching lost buttons or a quick fix to a ripped hem or seam.
-Depending upon the kit, you might be better off replacing the scissors with a nail clippers – they’re still small and often will cut the thread more cleanly.
+This kit contains a nail clippers too.
+If the kit you have doesn’t have them already, you might be better off replacing the scissors with a nail clippers – they’re still small and often will cut the thread more cleanly.

 So here’s what I would include were I building a basic sewing kit for felties…